Professionals working

 ZoologistStudies the anatomy physiology, characteristics, ecology, behaviour, and environments of animals.

-Agricultural ScientistStudies commercial plants, animals, and cultivation techniques to enhance the productivity of farms and agricultural industries.
+Agricultural ScientistStudies commercial plants, animals, and cultivation techniques to enhance the productivity of farms.

-Food and Beverage ScientistStudies the physical and chemical properties of food and beverages and develops new and improved food and beverage products.
+Food and Beverage ScientistStudies the physical and chemical properties of food and beverages and develops new and improved products.

-Conservation ScientistDevelops and implements programs and regulations for the protection of fish, wildlife, and other natural resources.
+Conservation ScientistDevelops and implements programs and regulations for the protection of fish, wildlife, and natural resources.

-Environmental ScientistStudies and develops policies and plans for the control of factors which may produce pollution, imbalance, or degradation of the environment.
+Environmental ScientistStudies and develops policies and plans for the control of factors which may produce pollution or degradation.

 Chemistry TechnicianPerforms laboratory tests on organic and inorganic chemicals analyses test data and carries out technical tasks.